conraid/SlackBuilds/README.md

 ## Links

-Compiled packages are on http://slack.conraid.net/repository/ or https://sourceforge.net/projects/slackers/
+Compiled packages are on http://slackers.it/repository/

 ## Support me